Overview of the Climate Launchpad Bootcamp

 - More realistic financial projections

-Validation & Strategy
+Validation and Strategy

 - Stronger customer insights through interviews

-- Enhanced storytelling and pitching skills
+- Enhanced storytelling capabilities

-- Investor-ready pitch decks
+- Development of investor-ready pitch decks

-Mindset & Collaboration
+Mindset and Collaboration

 - Increased confidence among founders

-- Stronger sense of purpose in tackling climate challenges
+- Stronger commitment to addressing climate challenges

-8. Key Success Factors
+Key Success Factors of the Program

 - Structured, modular curriculum aligned with real deliverables